‘Meth 2.0’ Has Hit America, And Authorities Warn That It Has Deadly ‘Breaking Bad’ Like Purity

 The main reason that “Meth 2.0” is so pure and cheap is that it comes from Mexico, where drug smugglers have been able to create their product in labs.
 This means that they are able to have a much higher quality drug than the traditional old home-cooked variety.
 It also explains why the cost is essentially the same, as well as its quantity.

 “These Mexican labs are making a very pure methamphetamine.
-It’s almost night and day different than your old-fashioned basement meth lab sort of thing,” said Tim Lohmar, the Prosecuting Attorney in St. Charles County, Missouri (via The Daily Mail).
+It’s almost night and day different than your old-fashioned basement meth lab sort of thing,” said Tim Lohmar, the Prosecuting Attorney in St. Charles County, Missouri, according to The Daily Mail.

 “They can mass produce the meth and distribute it at a reduced price, which consequently has led to a rise in local consumption,” he added, on its impact in communities across the country.